richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_cloud.md

 	- `.sentinel` files include policy configuration that reference the functions that stipulate when the policy should be applied e.g. cost limit policy at tfrun.
 	- `Sentinel.hcl` - import modules (functions) and reference policies by source and enforcement_level.

-*Note: You may install the hashicorp sentinel extension in vscode to make it easier to understand the syntax.*
+*Note: You may install the HashiCorp sentinel extension in vscode to make it easier to understand the syntax.*

 ## Steps
 - Create new terraform cli workspace